SystemsApproach/ops/lifecycle.rst

 images) to the downstream image repository.
 This last step happens only after the patch set has been accepted and merged into the repo (which also triggers the *Build* stage in :numref:`Figure %s
-<fig-pipeline>` to run), but importantly, how images are
+<fig-pipeline>` to run).
+Importantly, the manner in which images are
-built/integrated for testing is exactly the same as how they are built/integrated for deployment.
-The design principle is that there are no special cases; just different “off-ramps” for the end-to-end CI/CD pipeline.
+built and integrated for testing is exactly the same as the way they are built and integrated for deployment.
+The design principle is that there are no special cases, just different “off-ramps” for the end-to-end CI/CD pipeline.

 There is no topic on which developers have stronger opinions than the